ahmedNaser7/Movie/README.md

     ```
 2. Open the project in Android Studio.

-3. Add your `google-services.json` file to the `app` directory.

-4. Sync the project with Gradle files.
+3. Sync the project with Gradle files.

 ### Configuration